dacr/primes-scalatra-app/README.md

 It can be deployed on any kind of application servers hosted on physical servers, on docker containers, on amazon web services, on openshift, ...

-With caching enabled you can reach thousands of simultaneous of users, and thousands of requests served every seconds.
+With caching enabled you can reach thousands of simultaneous users, and thousands of requests served every seconds.
 [7000 users, 11000 hit/s example](http://www.janalyse.fr/gatling/loadtest-7000vus/)
 with mysql, jetty, and gatling running on the same host (Linux gentoo, 6CPU, AMD II phenom X6 1090T).

-This demo application also comes with a set of special features for experiments purposes.
+This demo application also comes with a set of special features dedicated to experiments.
 Nine typical problems are simulated, from memory or jdbc connection leaks to poorly written logs.

 You can directly play with this application on this server :
 [http://www.janalyse.org/primesui/](http://www.janalyse.org/primesui/),
-dangerous features (for the server) are disabled.
+experiments features are disabled.

 The latest `primesui.war` snapshot binary release (branch named `develop`) is available on [http://www.janalyse.fr/primesui/primesui.war](http://www.janalyse.fr/primesui/primesui.war).